Overview

 Split Source Scenes Challenge Role Protocol

-Training / Validation nuScenes v1.0-trainval split 850 Model training and local validation Models may use this split for training and validation
+Training / Validation nuScenes v1.0-trainval split ~850 Model training and local validation Models may use this split for training, validation, and method development

 Fair Evaluation Requirements